How to install low voltage deck lights

 Treated pine must be oiled yearly for lasting results.

 Made from a mix of wood fibres and recycled plastic, composite decking is an easy and environmentally friendly alternative to timber.
-Popular brands, like Ekologix, offer highly weather-resistant products designed specifically for New Zealand backyards.
+Popular brands, like Ekodeck and Modwood, offer highly weather-resistant products designed specifically for Australian backyards.

-Composite decking comes in various timber looks to suit your outdoor space, such as Dark Brown, Silver Ash, Highland Oak and Grey Stone.
+Composite decking comes in various timber looks to suit your outdoor space, such as Jarrah, Silver Gum, Highland Oak and more.